 The best type of blades for Cross-Cutting

-The more teeth your blades have the cleaner the cut will.
-This is the reason why most of the cross-cutting blades have around 60 to 100 ATB teeth.
-This kind of blades excels at getting the cleanest miters and crosscuts.
+The more teeth your blades have, the cleaner the cut will be; this is why most of the crosscutting blades have around 60 to 100 ATB teeth.
+This kind of blade excels at getting the cleanest mitres and crosscuts.

-The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular cross-cutting jobs.
-In fact, a great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
-But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet like plywood.
+The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular crosscutting jobs.
+An excellent quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
+But again, it is better to have these all-purpose combination blades if your job includes crosscutting, mitring, or cutting delicate sheet-like plywood.

 The best type of blades for cutting joinery

 Sawing joints require you to have a premium quality table saw blade that can cut across or with the grains to create the glue-ready joins.
-If you’re sawing joints, you have no getting around the fact that a high-quality blade is needed.
-In that case, you may need to spend a more money on something like the Woodworker II to get halfway decent results.
+Unfortunately, if you’re sawing joints, you have no getting around that a high-quality blade is needed.
+In that case, you may need to spend more money on something like the Woodworker II to get halfway decent results.

 The best type of blades for sheet goods

 Sheet goods include particleboard, MDF, melamine, and Corian board.
-Here, the best table saw blade performance mostly depends on the type of materials.
-These type of boards are all reasonably dense materials that can be hard on saw teeth.
-To cut these kinds of stuff, you need an ATB blade that can wear down the pointy tips swiftly than most of the solid woods will.
-The shearing action of the blades provides cleaner cuts in this type of chip-prone materials making it a fair trade-off, however, they will get worn out quickly if cut with the normal ATB blades.
-So investing in this TCG blade for this kind of purpose is rather a worth spending of money.
+Here, the best table saw blade performance mostly depends on the materials.
+These boards are all reasonably dense materials that can be hard on saw teeth.
+To cut these kinds of stuff, you need an ATB blade that can wear down the pointy tips more swiftly than most of the solid woods will.
+The shearing action of the blades provides cleaner cuts in this type of chip-prone material, making it a fair trade-off; however, they will get worn out quickly if cut with the standard ATB blades.
+So investing in this TCG blade for this kind of purpose is instead worth spending money on.
 Otherwise, your ATB blades would be taking trips to the sharpeners sooner than you would expect.

 Blades for the non-ferrous metals, plastic laminates, and other composites

-When it comes to any non-wooden materials like non-ferrous metals or plastic laminates, or other similar composites, you are not really left with any alternative option except using a good Triple Chip Grind (TCG) blade.
+When it comes to any non-wooden materials like non-ferrous metals or plastic laminates, or other similar composites, you should not leave with any alternative option except using an excellent Triple Chip Grind (TCG) blade.